simplertasks/aicommandscript/docs/hackernoon.md

 ## Why AICS vs. Just Writing a Good Prompt?

-If you’re already comfortable prompting AI, you might wonder: why use ACIS at all?
+If you’re already comfortable prompting AI, you might wonder: why use AICS at all?

 **Plain prompts become unreadable fast.** Try cramming multi-step logic, output formatting, and examples into one block of text — it gets messy, hard to follow, and nearly impossible to maintain or share.